Summary

 About the Author

-Kimberly is a certified Feng Shui Consultant and the founder of Joy Feng Shui.
+Kimberly is a Classical Feng Shui Consultant, CFSP and the founder of Joy Feng Shui.
 Her passion lies in helping people create spaces that truly support who they are and what they are here to do.
-Through the timeless wisdom of Feng Shui and a deeply personalized approach, she guides her clients in aligning their homes and workspaces to cultivate clarity, vitality, and a renewed sense of joy.
+Through Classical Flying Star Feng Shui and BaZi, and a deeply personalized approach, she guides her clients in aligning their homes and workspaces to cultivate clarity, vitality, and a renewed sense of joy.